redis/redis-doc/commands/acl-deluser.md

-Delete all the specified ACL users and terminate all the connections that are authenticated with such users.
-Note: the special `default` user cannot be removed from the system, this is the default user that every new connection is authenticated with.
-The list of users may include usernames that do not exist, in such case no operation is performed for the non existing users.
+The list of users may include usernames that do not exist.
+In such cases, no operation is performed for the non-existing users.

+{{% alert title="Note" color="info" %}}
+The special `default` user cannot be removed from the system.
+It is the default user that every new connection is authenticated with.
+{{% /alert  %}}

 @return

 @integer-reply: The number of users that were deleted.
-This number will not always match the number of arguments since certain users may not exist.
+This number won't always match the number of arguments, since certain users may not exist.

 @examples